 9) Monitoring of Physical Security Systems

-Part of maintaining any company’s network security standards is making sure that there is also a physical security system in place.
-While all businesses will have locks on the doors, most businesses will not have access-controlled doors, locks, and gates, along with remote security cameras and video recorders.
+Part of maintaining network security standards is making sure that there is also a physical security system in place.
+Most businesses will have locks on the doors.
+However,most businesses will not have access-controlled doors, locks, and gates, along with remote security cameras and video recorders.

-Today’s systems are network-controlled and operated.
-These systems are often on a separate VLAN, they should still be monitored for online/offline status.
-In fact, these security systems are extremely important to the operation of any business and therefore should be treated as critically important networks.
+Today, you can access and control almost all systems remotely.
+You can often find these systems on a separate VLAN, but you still have to monitor for their online/offline status.
+In fact, these security systems are extremely important to the operation of any business and therefore critically important.
 Domotz tells you immediately when one of these systems goes offline, allowing you to take action before the issue occurs.
-Furthermore, Domotz allows you to capture a snapshot at any time from the remote security cameras you are monitoring.
-By doing this, you know whether the IP security camera is online and functioning as expected.
+Furthermore, we allow you to capture a snapshot at any time from the remote security cameras you are monitoring.
+By doing this, you know whether the IP security camera is online and functioning well.

 To sum up, a network monitoring system can help you solve mission-critical problems.
-In other words, it helps you keep the safety of your network infrastructure.
-It acts as a further mechanism for issue prevention.
-In addition, you can also use your monitoring system to analyze your network security posture, so you can take preventative to improve it too.
+Additionally, it helps you keep your network infrastructure safe.
+Moreover, it can act as a further mechanism for security awareness and issue prevention.
+Furthermore, a monitoring system helps analyze network security posture and take preventative actions.

 - Getting started with network infrastructure monitoring

 - The opportunity for MSPs in Remote Security Camera Monitoring

 - Unified communications monitoring